 A native of Guthrie, Ky., Jason earned his Bachelor of Arts Degree in Communication from the University of Louisville.
 He earned the Master of Arts Degree in Psychology from Fisk University, and was selected for the inaugural Academic Leadership Academy at The Pennsylvania State University Center for the Study of Higher Education, which he completed in 2011, earning a certificate.
 Jason earned the Ph.D. in Educational Administration with a Specialization in Higher Education Leadership from Indiana State University.
 His dissertation was titled, The Impact of Hazing Rituals on the Intent to Report: Examining the Perceptions and Beliefs of Undergraduate Students in Greek Letter Organizations.

-Prior to joining the leadership team at Rhode Island College, Jason was Vice Chancellor for Enrollment Management & Student Affairs at Indiana University Southeast, which was named one of the "Most Promising Places to Work in Student Affairs" by Diverse Issues in Higher Education in 2015, 2016, and 2017.
+Jason was the Vice President for Student Success at Rhode Island College and served as Vice Chancellor for Enrollment Management & Student Affairs at Indiana University Southeast, which was named one of the "Most Promising Places to Work in Student Affairs" by Diverse Issues in Higher Education in 2015, 2016, and 2017.
 Jason is also the former Vice President of Student Engagement and Enrollment Management at Fisk University where he also served as Dean of Student Engagement, Assistant Dean of Student Affairs, and Adjunct Professor of Psychology.
 Jason has also held positions in residence life at Loyola Marymount University, Georgia Southern University, and the University of Louisville.
-You can learn more about Jason by visiting www.jasonlmeriwether.com or following him on Twitter at @JLMeriwether06.
+You can learn more about Jason by visiting www.jasonlmeriwether.com.